Last updated on July 15th, 2021 at 07:17 pm

-Decisions to retire the legacy technical debt carried by irreplaceable assets are not to be taken lightly.
-As decision makers gather information and recommendations from all around the organization, most will discover that information and recommendations aren’t sufficient for making sound decisions about technical debt retirement.
+Some irreplaceable assets carry legacy technical debt.
+Although retiring an asset retires its technical debt, that option isn’t available for irreplaceable assets.
+We need another option.
+For irreplaceable assets, we need to find a way to retire the debt.
+As decision makers gather information and recommendations from around the organization, most will come to an unsettling conclusion.
+They’ll find that information and recommendations aren’t sufficient for making sound decisions about technical debt retirement.
 The issues are complex.
 Education is also needed.
-It’s entirely possible that in some organizations, confronted with a set of decisions regarding legacy technical debt retirement in irreplaceable assets, the existing executive team might be out of its depth.
+It’s entirely possible that in some organizations, the existing executive team might be out of its depth.
 To understand how this situation can arise, let’s explore the nature of legacy technical debt retirement decisions.

 A common technical debt retirement scenario

 What compels the leaders of a large enterprise to consider retiring the technical debt encumbering one of its irreplaceable assets is fairly simple: cost.
-Decision makers usually begin by investigating the cost of replacing the asset—the option I’ve oh-so-cleverly called “Replace the Asset.”
+Decision makers usually begin by investigating the cost of replacing the asset.
+This is the option I’ve cleverly called “Replace the Asset.”
 They then typically conclude that replacement isn’t affordable.
 At this point, many decision makers choose the option I’ve called “Do nothing.”
 Time passes.
-A succession of incidents occurs, in which repairs to the asset or enhancements of the asset are required.
+A succession of incidents occurs, in which teams attempt required repairs or enhancements of the asset.
 And I use the term required here to mean “essential to the viability of the business.”

 Engineers then do their best to meet the need, but the cost is high, and the work takes too long.
-The engineers explain that the problems are due, in part, to the heavy burden technical debt in this particular asset.
-Eventually the engineers are asked to estimate the cost of “cleaning things up.”
+The engineers explain that the problems are due, in part, to the heavy burden of technical debt.
+Eventually someone asks the engineers to estimate the cost of “cleaning things up.”
 Decision makers receive the estimates and conclude that it’s “unaffordable right now.”
 They ask the engineers to “make do.”
 In other words, they stick with the Do Nothing option.

 After a number of cycles repeating this pattern, decision makers finally agree to provide time and resources for technical debt retirement, but only because it’s the least bad alternative.
 The other alternatives—Replace the Asset, and Do Nothing—clearly won’t work and haven’t worked, respectively.

 So there we are.
-The organization has been forced by events to address the technical debt problems in this irreplaceable asset.
+Events have forced the organization to address the technical debt problems in this irreplaceable asset.
 And that’s where the trouble begins.

 Decisions about retiring legacy technical debt

-In scenarios like the one above, the fundamental decision has already been made: the enterprise will be retiring legacy technical debt from an irreplaceable asset.
-But that’s just the first ripple of waves of decisions to come, made by many people in a variety of roles throughout the enterprise.
+In scenarios like the one above, people have already made the fundamental decision: the enterprise will be retiring legacy technical debt from an irreplaceable asset.
+But that’s just the first ripple of waves of decisions to come.
+Many people in a variety of roles throughout the enterprise will be making many decisions.
 Let’s now have a look at a short catalog of what’s in store for such an enterprise.

 What follows is the promised catalog of decision types.